ZeroBone/OfficialEye/docs/usage/examples.md

 #### Features

-Features are rectangular regions located in the template image and containing specific information of interest, such as text within a document.
+Features are rectangular regions located in the template image and containing specific information of interest, such as a piece of text within a document.
 Similar to keypoints, features are defined by providing the x, y coordinates of the top left corner of the rectangle, together with a width and height.
 In addition to this, every feature may belong to a specific feature class.
 Its name can be specified via the `class` field.
-In the present example, it makes sense to define the following features describing all the information of interest located in the driver's license template image.
+In the present example,
+it makes sense to define the following features describing all the information of interest located in the driver's license template image.

 ```yaml title="driver_license_ru.yml (fragment)"
 features: